AnyLog-co/documentation/high availability.md

 The cluster includes the list of tables that use the cluster for storage.
 If the same table is listed in multiple clusters, the data of the table is split between the clusters.
 Notes:
-1) A cluster is a logical definition, the actual storage is on the operators that are associated with the cluster (and all the operators assined to a cluster maintain the same data).
+1) A cluster is a logical definition, the actual storage is on the operator nodes that are associated with the cluster (and all the operators assigned to a cluster maintain the same data).
 2) The ID and Date attributes of the policy are added by the network protocol.
 3) A policy ID uniquely identifies a policy, therefore, the ID of the cluster policy uniquely identifies the cluster.